 4. Nightlife.
 Whether you prefer chilling to some laid-back tunes on the beach, or dancing the night away at a club, Koh Tao has a fun and vibrant nightlife scene which attracts backpackers from all over the world – some who come to the island to party, instead of dive.

 5. A huge variety of dive schools.
 Whatever kind of diving you’re interested in, you can find it in Koh Tao.
-There are big schools, small schools, PADI schools, SSI schools and schools who teach in a variety of different languages!
+There are big schools, small schools, PADI, RAID, BSAC, TDI or SSI schools, plus schools who teach in a variety of different languages!
 There are even schools that teach Apnea, a growing sport where rather than diving with underwater breathing equipment, you simply learn to hold your breath.

 6. Schools in a variety of different languages.
 As mentioned above.
 Koh Tao is one of the few places in the world where you can virtually guarantee to be able to find an instructor who can teach in the language you prefer.